MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

 >  This member function is called by the framework to allow your application to handle a Windows message.
 The parameters passed to your function reflect the parameters received by the framework when the message was received.
 If you call the base-class implementation of this function, that implementation will use the parameters originally passed with the message and not the parameters you supply to the function.

 ##  <a name="onnextmenu"></a>  CWnd::OnNextMenu
- The framework calls this member function when when the right or left arrow key is used to switch between the menu bar and the system menu.
+ The framework calls this member function when the right or left arrow key is used to switch between the menu bar and the system menu.

 ```
 afx_msg void OnNextMenu(